We value, promote and celebrate inclusion, challenging discrimination and putting equality, diversity and belonging at the heart of everything we do.

 Most lifts allow access to staff members during the day and allow access to specific staff out of hours, which is automatically included on staff cards for staff in those departments.
 The exception to this is Level 1 access for the Wessex House South lift, which requires programmed access.
 Please contact Security to have this added to your card.
 Visitors do not require a card during the day however outside of office hours a card is needed for certain buildings depending on which lifts are used.
 Most departments will have their own visitor access cards programmed and issued to visitors, although for additional access a visitor should also contact Security.

 If you are considering applying for a role with the University of Bath, our recruitment team have put together a detailed ‘help with applying guide’.
 You are encouraged, in a safe environment, to disclose your disability and ensure a guaranteed interview if you meet the essential criteria.
 They will then discuss with you what adjustments can be made to the application, interview/selection process to ensure your needs are met.

 As a new employee joining the University of Bath we aim to ensure that we have everything in place to support you prior to your first day.
-Working with the Recruitment team to process your pre employment health questionnaire, we would gain your permission to liaise with HR Advisor and your new line manager to ensure our agreement for adjustments plan is in place.
-This will include a workstation assessment and if required a Personal emergency evacuation plan.
+Working with the Recruitment team to process your pre employment health questionnaire, we would gain your permission to liaise with your HR Advisor and your new line manager to ensure our agreement for adjustments plan is in place.
+This will include a workstation assessment and if required, a personal emergency evacuation plan (PEEP).